br3ndonland/awsdev/notes/eb.md

 - Video 1 0.59.00
 - 1.36.00 IAM troubleshooting: didn’t create the proper service role, particle because the project was created from the command line in Cloud9.
 Don’t manually create it, try creating through the web UI or just re-do `eb create` in Cloud9.
 - 1.46.00 Changing to`DeploymentPolicy: Immutable` in a _.config_ file.
-Note that the instructor typed a key incorrectly: `IngoreHealthCheck`.
+Note that the instructor typed a key incorrectly: `IgnoreHealthCheck`.
 - Blue/green: use `eb swap`
 - 1.58.00 Docker container
 - 2.01.30 [Single Docker container with ECR](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/single-container-docker-configuration.html):